Raygama/rizzy-bytes/API_DOCUMENTATION.md

   "question": "What are office hours?",
   "sessionId": "uuid-or-session-id", // optional, generates if not provided "userId": "user-id" // optional, for tracking
-}
+  // any additional fields are passed through to Flowise }
 ```